 From raw materials to garment use, the fashion industry impacts biodiversity on every level.
 Producing fibres like cotton and wool takes up vast areas of land, reducing space for nature.
 Conventional cotton farming uses pesticides and fertilisers and fabric processing pollutes river basins.
 We are committed to reducing our impact on nature, as well as protecting and restoring biodiversity.

 To be successful we need to take a holistic view

 Water, climate and biodiversity are important earth systems that work together to protect our planet and keep it healthy.
 Each one is dependent on the others.
 For example, biodiversity needs clean water to survive.
 However, the availability and quality of water is affected by the climate emergency.
 And to mitigate the climate emergency, we need diverse and robust biodiversity.
 That is why we take a holistic view and work on all three areas with WWF.

+We aim to have a positive impact on water, targeting solutions and working with stakeholders to address the different challenges we see across our value chain.
 We’ve been working with WWF on water since the start of our partnership.
 Some of our joint initiatives include:

 - Developing a holistic water strategy to reduce risks in our value chain, keep us operating within the freshwater use planetary boundary, embed water in our decision-making and prioritise working with stakeholders to create value for water.